Steve Dillon: Death

 Dillon's younger brother, concept artist Glyn, announced on social media on 22 October 2016 that Dillon had died in New York City.
-The cause was complications of a ruptured appendix.
+The cause was complications of a ruptured appendix which Dillon had initially mistaken for food poisoning.
 His death was met with an outpouring of grief and a number of tributes from the comics creator community, as well as the following statement from DC Group editor Marie Javins:

 To say working with Steve was a pleasure doesn't begin to describe his gentle nature, or his easygoing demeanor.
 I worked with him from 1991, long before Preacher, up to his most recent covers for Sixpack and Dogwelder, but his impact on the comics industry resonated most through his interpretation of Jesse Custer and company.
 His name, along with writer Garth Ennis, is practically synonymous with Preacher, but I know him as a lovable wisecracker who enjoyed New York, and could always be depended on to deliver a sly remark.
 Steve had a great sense of humor; it's fitting his last work for DC was a cover of a tin foil Dogwelder.
 To the rest of the world, he's a giant among creators and artists.
 He will be missed by us all here at DC and Vertigo.

 Dillon's long-time collaborator Garth Ennis paid tribute to Dillon thus:

 The last time I saw Steve was late last Saturday night in New York, walking down Fifth Avenue to his hotel after saying goodnight outside Foley's.
 It could have been the end of any one of a thousand nights.
 It's not a bad last memory to have.
 Steve was best man at my wedding and my good and dear friend.
 I think he probably taught me more about what that word means than anyone else.

 The first episode of season two of the Preacher TV series is dedicated to Dillon.